E-learning design tips from an Instructional Designer

 As an Instructional Designer, Catriona Doherty loves to design and develop learning experiences.
 Here are some e-learning design tips that she has picked up along the way.

-‘What makes great e-learning?’ is a question we get asked a lot and something that we are passionate about at Learning Pool.
+‘What makes great e-learning?’ is a question we get asked a lot and instructional design is something that we are passionate about at Learning Pool.

 1. Short and snappy

 ‘Too text heavy’ are three little words you certainly don’t want to hear about your e-learning product.
 The aim of the game is to convey meaning using short, snappy sentences and paragraphs.